explore blog categories

 welcome

-I'm Hannah B, wedding & portrait photographer based in New York State.
+I'm Hannah B, wedding & portrait photographer based in Western New York State.
 I'm a lover of intricate details and story telling- both visually & through writing.
 Here you will find glimpses of my life as a photographer, wife, mama, dog-lover & Chick fil-A obsessed creative!

 For Photographers